ClassicBoost/Psych-Forever/README.md

 ## Customizable Menu*
 * The menu options can be found in images/menus/MenuOptions.json
 * Setting those to false will hide the option.
-** Setting all to false would instead revert to prevent a crash.
+  * Setting all to false would instead revert to prevent a crash.
+* You could also set a background for each menu as well with base font
 ## Visuals
 * Winning icons.
 * Opponent Note Splashes.